 - Use updated antivirus software

-Organisations must do their part in safeguarding themselves and thwarting social engineering attacks by identifying which employees are prone to this attack and providing security awareness training.
+Organisations must do their part in safeguarding themselves and thwarting social engineering attacks.
+They must identify which employees are prone to this attack and provide them security awareness training.

-Social Engineers employ various methods to fool naive users, however, in hindsight, creating awareness about digital social engineering will create alert individuals who can protect themselves against most of these cyber attacks occurring in this day and age.
+Social Engineers employ various methods to fool naive users.
+However, in hindsight, creating awareness about digital social engineering is necessary.
+This will create alert individuals who can protect themselves against most of these cyber attacks occurring in this day and age.